DEV Community

 Apache Chukwe- Analyzing Streaming Data

-Apache Chukwe is an open-source data collection system for collecting logs or events from a distributed system.
+Apache Chukwe is an open-source data collection system that collects logs or events from a distributed system.
 It is built on top of HDFS and Map-reduce framework.
 It comes with Hadoop’s scalability and robustness features.
 It includes a lot of powerful and flexible toolkits to display, monitor, and analyze data.
-Chukwe collects the events from different parts of the system; From Chukwe you can do monitoring, analysis or you can use the dashboard to view the events.
+Chukwe collects the events from different parts of the system; From Chukwe, you can do monitoring and analysis, or you can use the dashboard to view the events.
 Chukwe writes the event in the Hadoop file sequence format (S3).

 Apache Spark - Analyzing Streaming Data

-Netflix uses Apache Spark and Machine learning for Movie recommendation.
+Netflix uses Apache Spark and Machine learning to recommend movies.
 Apache Spark is an open-source unified analytics engine for large-scale data processing.

-On a live user request, the aggregated play popularity(How many times is a video played) and take rate(Fraction of play events over impression events for a given video) data along with other explicit signals such as members’ viewing history and past ratings are used to compute a personalized content for the user.
+On a live user request, the aggregated play popularity(how many times a video is played) and take rate(Fraction of play events over impression events for a given video) data, along with other explicit signals such as members’ viewing history and past ratings, are used to compute personalized content for the user.
 The following figure shows the end-to-end infrastructure for building user movie recommendations.

 data-processor-engine